Enekoassets/bvhTools/docs/functionalities/viewer/index.md

 ## 👀 BVH viewer<!-- {docsify-ignore} -->
 **Note: Currently, the viewer may give some importing errors.**

 **Note: Currently, the only available viewer uses matplotlib.
-Other rendering techniques may be available in the future**
+Other rendering techniques should be available in the future.**
 ### Matplotlib viewer
 A simple BVH viewer is implemented using matplotlib for quick viewing, using the *showBvhAnimation()* function from the *bvhVisualizerMpl* class.
 It contains a basic play/pause button and forward/back buttons to pass frames one by one.
 It also permits to jump to specific frames and to change the speed of time for faster/slower playback.